Reason, both of every individual and of humanity as a whole, is the sole guide of human life.

 — Luke 11:34–35

-If we take a look at the lives of the majority of people, it will seem to us that the human being is akin to a plant, created to consume various nutrients, to grow, to procreate and, finally, to grow old and die.
+If we take a look at most people’s lives, it will seem to us that the human being is akin to a plant, created to consume various nutrients, to grow, to procreate and, finally, to grow old and die.
 If that were the case then the human being would not be very good at achieving his aims because he uses his superior abilities to do that which other creatures can do much better than him.
 And the human being would deserve to be despised the most of all the creatures, at least in the eyes of true wisdom, if he did not partially realize and hope to fully realize a life that is not wholly animal, but also rational, natural only to the human being, the possibility of which he can perceive.

 — After Kant